 We listened to a long newscast, then a commentary by Gabriel Heeter or someone very like him, accompanied by snide comments from my father who looked as if he would very much like to leave my mother to her arty nonsense but was afraid what might happen if he did.

 Finally we heard the theme music for the concert.
-Then the announcer came on, a deep self-confident voice speaking in a kind of Anglo-American accent that no one I knew spoke.
+Then the announcer came on, a deep self-confident voice speaking in a kind of Anglo-American accent no one I knew spoke.
 When he introduced the soloist for the Haydn concerto he called him "our own virtuoso, Arthur Aranoff," at which point my father made a vulgar sound.
 Mother shushed him.

 Impressed though I was by Arthur Aranoff's being chosen as soloist for a radio performance, I really had no idea how good-or not-he actually was.
 Nor had I ever heard the Haydn cello concerto before.
 But I figured if I listened closely I would be able to tell if he really was a "virtuoso."
 So that was what I did, sitting quietly beside my parents at the kitchen table which still contained a few dark crumbs from my father's dessert.